 • We share our kiosk space with two other operators, reducing resources and electricity

-• We run an online booking and accounts system – no paper vouchers or invoices required
+• We run an online booking and accounts system and online child waiver system – no paper vouchers or invoices required

 • We re-use, reduce and recycle whenever possible and have recycling bins in our garage and accessible from the kiosk